chauff/cse1500-web-transcripts/Assignment-3.md

 ## 3. Cookies

-Finally, lets practice cookies.
+Lets (quickly) practice cookies.
 Use client-side cookies to log how often a user has accessed your game.
 Report this information to the user.

 ## 4. Cleaning up